pivotal/docs-tap/services-toolkit/how-to-guides/authorize-claim-provisioner-classes.hbs.md

 the use of the custom verb `claim`.
-You must create a rule in a `ClusterRole` which specifies the `claim` verb for one or more `clusterinstanceclasses`, and then bind the `ClusterRole` to the roles that you want to authorize to create claims for the classes.
+You must create a rule in a `ClusterRole` which specifies the `claim` verb for one or more `clusterinstanceclasses`, and then bind the `ClusterRole` to the roles that you want to authorize to create claims for the classes with a `ClusterRoleBinding`.
 This approach is particularly effective when paired with Tanzu Application Platform's aggregated user roles.
 For more information about user roles in Tanzu Application Platform, see [Role descriptions](../../authn-authz/role-descriptions.html).